varigence/docs/bimlflex/reference-documentation/settings/AzureCopyEnableLogging.md

 # Enable Logging

-Enable to use logging in the Azure Data Factory Copy Command.
+Enable to use logging in the Azure Data Factory Copy Activity.

 Notes: